First Citizens BancShares, Inc. research snapshot

 Fundamental monitor

-Track net interest income and margin, deposits by type, loan growth, net charge-offs, allowance coverage, criticized loans, CET1, total liquidity, uninsured deposits, tangible book value, and repurchase pace.
+Track net interest income and margin, deposits by type and cost, loan growth by segment, net charge-offs, nonaccrual loans, allowance coverage, CET1 and other capital ratios, total liquidity, the Purchase Money Note balance, the BMO branch close, and repurchase pace.

-Position sizing should reflect FCNCA's high share price, limited daily liquidity, bank leverage, and sensitivity to macro and credit surprises.
+Position sizing should reflect FCNCA's high share price, limited daily liquidity, bank leverage, and sensitivity to macro, rate, and credit surprises.

 Investment research summary